scherroman/TweetMapAnsible/README.md

 # NodeTweetAnsible

-The below setup assumes a server running Ubuntu-14.04.
+The below setup assumes a server running Ubuntu-14.04, as well as Open Nebula for cloud management.

 ## Setting up the Master Load Balancer (MLB) from scratch:
 ### Setup Ansible: